Pacific Sardines and Herring: Lives of Food Fish

 - More sardine information from the California Ocean Protection Council

-- More information about herring from the Capital Regional District of British Columbia
+- Information about Pacific herring from the Capital Regional District of British Columbia

 - Herring biology from the Gulf of Maine Aquarium